kmaehashi/jubatest/README.rst

 * SSH Server/Client

+  * Test nodes are expected to be accessible via SSH/SCP without interactive authentication, and the login shell is set to bash or zsh.

 Overview
 ------------

 Basically, JTF is a extension of unittest module that comes with Python.
-JTF conceals the messy things regarding Jubatus cluster setup; just define the cluster configuration, and write test cases.
+JTF conceals the messy things regarding test fixture setup; just define the cluster configuration, and write test cases.
-The framework automatically runs servers/keepers via SSH on the host you specified and collect logs.
+The framework automatically configures cluster, start/stop server/proxy processes via SSH on the host you specified and collect logs.

 Test results are formatted in xUnit-compatible XML, so that you can easily integrate tests with continuous integration systems of your choice.